Shopping for clothes English vocabulary & phrases exercise part 1

 Close

-9. A verb that means that the colour of a piece/item of clothing 'complements/is perfect to wear with' another piece/item of clothing, is
+9. To say that the colour of a piece/item of clothing 'complements/is perfect to wear with' another piece/item of clothing, you use

 Match: